nasa/ow_simulator/ow_faults/README.md

 ```

 ## Simulation of faults
-Some faults are more difficult to simulate than others.
-For example, a dead
+Some faults are easier to simulate than others.
+For example, a dead sensor can
-sensor can be simulated by turning off its output or setting its output to zero.
+be simulated by turning off its output or setting its output to zero.
+But a
-But a problem with the movement of a joint must be simulated by modifying the
+problem with the movement of a joint must be simulated by modifying the
 properties of the joint in the dynamics simulation.

 The `faults` node currently handles the simplest of these faults.
 Joint encoder